DalesBus - Public Transport in the Yorkshire Dales

 Buttertubs Pass

-Enjoy the spectacular views from Northern DalesBus 831 as you climb to over 1700 feet above sea level to cross between Wensleydale and Swaledale.
+Enjoy the spectacular views from Northern DalesBus 830 or 831 as you climb to over 1700 feet above sea level to cross between Wensleydale and Swaledale.

 Keld, Thwaite, Muker and Gunnerside